harshaldulera/KhaanaKhazana/backend-changes.md

 IF HE IS ACTIVE SHOW NEAREST DONATION PLACE
 JAISEE HI CLICKS ON "ACCEPT" LOCATION AUTOMATICALLY STARTS SHARING, DESTINATION PE GOOGLE MAPS DALNA HAI

+Donor UI change from coursel and funraising part Donors are individual or institutional

+Personalization Profiling and backend algorithm for rating Keep a track of donations doone by volunteer so that we can give each donor a star delivery boy

+NGO Information about carousel

+Admin dashboard view for number of NGO, engagement of NGO, donor ka engagement, volunteer engagement

+add unique neighbour matching algorithm